dlt-hub/dlt/docs/website/docs/intro.md

 1. Play with the
    [Google Colab demo](https://colab.research.google.com/drive/1NfSB1DpwbbHX9_t5vlalBTf13utwpMGx?usp=sharing).
-   This is the simplest way you could use dlt.
+   This is the simplest way you could use `dlt`.
-1. Read the docs on [building a pipeline, warehouse or lake with dlt](getting-started) or [using the existing pipelines](dlt-ecosystem/verified-sources).
+1. Read the docs on [building a pipeline, warehouse or lake with `dlt`](getting-started) or [using the existing pipelines](dlt-ecosystem/verified-sources).
 1. Send the [user guides](user-guides) to the rest of your team and discuss use cases.
 1. Ask us on